2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 Many people may think that Amsterdam is a sinful city because it is allowed to use cannabis (weed), people are carefree, and the laws aren’t too strict.

-But to be honest, the city has a lot more to offer than just coffeeshops (also known as cannabis shops).
+But to be honest, the city has a lot more to offer than just CoffeeShops (also known as cannabis shops).